Seniors Housing Strategy

 ---

 Seniors are the fastest growing age demographic in Vancouver.
-Many seniors live on fixed incomes and will need to consider changing health, accessibility and housing needs as they age.
-Some seniors and older adults will choose to stay in their existing home or community as long as they can, while others may seek out or require seniors’ buildings with supports, or will downsize to a more manageable or accessible home.
+Many older adults live on fixed incomes and will need to consider changing health, accessibility and housing needs as they age.
+Some older adults will choose to stay in their existing home or community as long as they can, while others may seek out or require seniors’ buildings with supports or will downsize to a more manageable or accessible home.

-Thank you for your participation.
-The virtual engagement period has ended on April 24, 2023.
-Please find the summary report of what we heard throughout the engagement here.
-The report outlines key housing challenges for seniors and older adults, identifies future housing needs, and includes directions for further exploration through the Strategy development.
+The draft Strategy is shaped by the feedback we heard from older adults, community organizations serving seniors, and caregivers during the first round of engagement held last year.
+Please find the summary report of what we heard throughout the engagement here (PDF, 2.8 MB).
+The report outlines key housing challenges for older adults, identifies future housing needs, and includes directions for further exploration through the strategy development.

 ---

 Seniors are the fastest growing age demographic in Vancouver.
-Many seniors live on fixed incomes and will need to consider changing health, accessibility and housing needs as they age.
-Some seniors and older adults will choose to stay in their existing home or community as long as they can, while others may seek out or require seniors’ buildings with supports, or will downsize to a more manageable or accessible home.
+Many older adults live on fixed incomes and will need to consider changing health, accessibility and housing needs as they age.
+Some older adults will choose to stay in their existing home or community as long as they can, while others may seek out or require seniors’ buildings with supports or will downsize to a more manageable or accessible home.

 • Phase 1 public engagement results: What we heard report